-The ugly sneaker trend has come (and arguably gone), but minimalist white sneakers are still going strong.
+The ugly sneaker trend has come, and gone, and come back again, but minimalist white sneakers never go out of style.
 These options have minimal branding and sleek silhouettes, and they are the kind of shoes that look sharp enough to wear with a suit.

 1. Beckett Simonon Morgen Trainers

 Similar to the Greats business model, Beckett Simonon is also taking on designers by offering high-quality products for incredibly affordable prices.
 Their Mogen sneaker in white is very similar to the ever-popular Maison Margiela Replica Low-Top sneaker.
 Beckett Simonon’s Morgen is made from full-grain Argentinian leather and embodies the midpoint between soft and durable.
 Wear this with a non-denim pant to avoid any kind of dye transfer.
 For an easy A, try the white Morgen with a traveler or tech pant in olive and a dark blue button-up shirt.
 Add a bomber jacket if desired.